Prithvi Jayanti: Unification

 In the mid-18th century, Prithvi Narayan Shah, king of the Kingdom of Gorkha set out to unify small kingdoms which would become present-day Nepal.
 After his victory at the Battle of Nuwakot (1744), he headed for the Kathmandu Valley, where the three Malla kingdoms Bhaktapur, Patan, and Kantipur were ruling.
-Shah went to a battle with the Kingdom of Patan over the town of Kirtipur, and in 1767 the town fell into the hand of the Gorkhas.
+Shah went to a battle with the Kingdom of Patan over the town of Kirtipur, and in 1767 the town fell into the hands of the Gorkhas.
 This posed a threat to Kantipur, subsequently, the King of Kantipur, Jaya Prakash Malla, requested assistance from the East India Company to stop the rapid expansion of Gorkha.

 Recently, Shah had also imposed a blockade on the kingdom which hurt the East India Company's trans-Himalayan trade with Tibet and China as they used the route that went through Kantipur.
 The company accepted the request and sent Captain Kinloch who met Prithvi Narayan Shah's forces at the Battle of Sindhuli in 1767.
 The battle proved to be disastrous for the company, Kinloch fled with approximately 800 soldiers out of almost 24,000.
 After this Shah managed to conquer the valley and proclaimed himself as the King of Nepal on 25 September 1768.
 After Prithvi Narayan Shah's death, the Unification of Nepal campaign was continued notability by Prince Bahadur Shah, Queen Rajendra, and Bhimsen Thapa.
 At its greatest extent, the Kingdom of Nepal extended from the Sutlej River in the west to the Teesta River in the east.